Full Year US History Video Curriculum - Gilded Age to 1970s

 INCLUDED IN THE PACKAGE:

-- 32 Engaging Story-lectures
+- 32 Engaging Videos Lessons

 - Interactive Notesheets that accompany each episode

-- Google Form Quizzes for each episode
+- Google Form Quizzes for each episode to check for understanding

 - Extensions Lessons and Activities that foster historical thinking skills!

 3. All lessons also include an extension activity that has students dive deeper into the topic of the video.
 For instance, after watching the video learning about Jacob Riis and the New Immigrants and urbanization, students complete a mini-DBQ analyzing primary sources with scaffolds for struggling learners.

 Within each unit, activities are varied to keep students engaged and include activities like timelines, creating political cartoons, analyzing propaganda or historical photographs, lots of readings of primary sources, simulations like shark-tank activities, or solving the Cuban Missile Crisis, some mini-DBQs and mini-essays.
+And there are answer keys for everything!

 While tasks are challenging there are always built-in supports for diverse learners.
-They all foster historical thinking skills and get them to connect to history in a meaningful way.
-And there are answer keys for everything!
+They all build historical thinking skills and get them to connect to history in a meaningful way.
+As a title-1 teacher in a public school, I know how hard it is to find lessons that can challenge but also support students as they build critical thinking skills.

-VIDEO BASED US HISTORY II CURRICULUM INCLUDES:
+OUR FULL-YEAR US HISTORY VIDEO CURRICULUM INCLUDES:

 Unit 1- Gilded Age and Industrialization